kode4food/ale/docstring/rest.md

 usage: "(rest seq)"
 tags: ["sequence"]
 ---
 This function will return a sequence that excludes the first element of the specified sequence.
-It would be beneficial to check for a valid sequence using `(seq? seq)` before calling `first` or `rest`.

 #### An Example